tylimbach/flex-rl/README.md

-# flex-rl — Modular RL + LLM System for Embodied Agents
+# flex-rl — Modular RL + LLM for Embodied Agents

 flex-rl is a personal research project and infrastructure showcase for embodied agent simulation and orchestration.
 The goal is to build highly adaptive agents that learn a small set of reusable motor skills via reinforcement learning (RL), then use a large language model (LLM) to dynamically select or modify these skills in response to real-time environment feedback and external instructions.

-The system supports scalable experimentation across both local and cloud infrastructure—from bare-metal on-policy PPO training to multi-GPU LLM inference using tensor parallelism on Kubernetes.
+The system supports scalable experimentation across both local and cloud infrastructure: from bare-metal on-policy PPO training to multi-GPU LLM inference using tensor parallelism on Kubernetes.

 ```bash
 [ Environment ]